-All South Dakota LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare tax.
-It applies to all the earnings you withdraw from your South Dakota business.
+All members or managers who take profits out of the LLC must pay self-employment tax.
+This tax is administered by the Federal Insurance Contributions Act (FICA), and covers Social Security, Medicare and other benefits.
 The current self-employment tax rate is 15.3 percent.

-Pay Less Self-Employment Tax by Treating Your South Dakota LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

-Speak to your accountant for more information on reducing your South Dakota LLC self-employment tax through an S Corporation tax election.
+Speak to your accountant or professional tax preparer for more information on reducing your LLC self-employment tax through an S Corporation tax election.

 Federal Income Tax

 You must also pay regular federal income tax on any earnings you take out of your South Dakota LLC.
-The amount of income tax you pay depends on your earnings, current income tax brackets, deductions and how you file.
+The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

-Regardless of whether you withhold federal income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.